top of page

 Yes!
 Sports massage is for everyone - not just ‘sporty’ people.
 So whether you're an ultra runner, gym bunny, dog walker or simply sit behind your laptop all day - sports massage can help soft tissue dysfunction caused by occupational stress and muscular aches and pains caused by our busy daily lives.

 The term "sports" (or sometimes "remedial") massage relates to the use of specific techniques and a strong knowledge of human anatomy and how it functions.
-Laura will use techniques including traditional effleurage and cross-fibre, alongside more modern trigger point and muscle energy techniques.
+Sports massage uses techniques including traditional effleurage and cross-fibre, alongside more modern trigger point and muscle energy techniques.

 An old man stretching his arms